caki9282/VRArcade/README.md

-# VRArcade

-# Final Project Proposal: XR Arcade
+# Final Project Proposal: Name TBD

-*Short Title/or 1 Sentence Description*
+The main loop of our game is you are a conductor for some space train and your goal is to keep the train running via shovleling space coal and other train maintance.

 Calvin Kim, Quintan Gerhardstein

 ## Project Description

-70-150 words describing your vision for the project

 ## Feature Breakdown